hugoTheVoidBoy/Dining_Philosophers_Paradox/README.md

 - **Important: This program only runs on Linux/Unix**

 **Overview**
 - This program simulates a concurrent system where multiple Teaching Assistants (TAs) mark student assignments.
-It consists of shared memory, semaphores, and process synchronization in C. Each TA acquires semaphores of his/her own and the one one right, marks a list of students, releases the semaphores and records their scores in separate files, and ensures safe access to shared resources.
+Each TA acquires semaphores of his/her own and the one one right, marks a list of students, releases the semaphores and records their scores in separate files, and ensures safe access to shared resources.
+It has shared memory, semaphores, and process synchronization in C. The process was done without any deadlock of the paradox.

 **How to Compile** : Use gcc to compile the program.
 Clone this repo and run this bash:
 ```bash